javibravo/simpleue/README.md

 ------

-The lib has a worker class that run and infinite loop (can be stopped with some conditions) and manage all the stages to process tasks:
+The lib has a worker class that run and infinite loop (can be stopped with some conditions) and manage all the stages to process jobs:

-   - Get next task.
+   - Get next job.
-   - Execute task.
+   - Execute job.
-   - Task success then do ...
+   - job success then do ...
-   - Task failed then do ...
+   - job failed then do ...
    - Execution error then do ...
-   - No tasks then do ...
+   - No jobs then do ...

 The loop can be **stopped** under control using the following methods:

-   - **STOP task** : The task handler allow to define a STOP task.
+   - **STOP Job** : The job handler allow to define a STOP job.
    - **Max iterations** : It can be specified when the object is declared.

-Each worker has one queue source and manage one type of tasks.
+Each worker has one queue source and manage one type of jobs.
 Many workers can be working concurrently using the same queue source.

 Queue